 36 Therefore, let the whole house of Isra’el know beyond doubt that God has made him both Lord and Messiah — this Yeshua, whom you executed on a stake!”

+According to the witness and testimony of Kefa the Messiah had already appeared and He will return.
 Yeshua of Nazareth being raised from the dead a foreshadow of things to come when God brings about the ultimate restoration of His chosen and redeemed and the start of The Messianic Era.
-Scripture revealed God’s designated pattern of division, separation, selection, based on doing God’s words and being chosen of God for redemption and restoration.

 The person and identity of the Mashiach will continue to be sharply debated and disputed, and will remain a divisive issue till the day The Messianic Era begin with the Mashiach reigning from Mount Zion but we have received instructions to be ready